pingcap/docs/dev/reference/tools/tidb-lightning/monitor.md

     - **name**:
         * `table` — the remainder of `table-concurrency`, normally 0 until the end of the process
-        * `index` — number of unused `index-concurrency`, normally 0 until the end of process
+        * `index` — the remainder of `index-concurrency`, normally 0 until the end of the process
-        * `region` — number of unused `region-concurrency`, normally 0 until the end of process
+        * `region` — the remainder of `region-concurrency`, normally 0 until the end of the process
-        * `io` — number of unused `io-concurrency`, normally close to configured value (default 5), and close to 0 means the disk is too slow
+        * `io` — the remainder of `io-concurrency`, normally close to configured value (default 5), and close to 0 means the disk is too slow
         * `closed-engine` — number of engines which have been closed but not yet cleaned up, normally close to index + table-concurrency (default 8).
 A value close to 0 means TiDB Lightning is faster than TiKV Importer, which might cause TiDB Lightning to stall

 - **`lightning_kv_encoder`** (Counter)